 ‘Free kill’ fix moves forward in Senate as survivors argue for medical malpractice reform

-/in Uncategorized‘Free kill’ fix moves forward in Senate as survivors argue for medical malpractice reform A.G.
+/in Florida Politics‘Free kill’ fix moves forward in Senate as survivors argue for medical malpractice reform A.G.
 Gancarski – March 18, 2025 Sen. Clay Yarborough’s proposal to fix a long-standing gap in state law that penalizes certain survivors of deaths at the hands of negligent doctors continues to move.
 The Appropriations Committee on Health and Human […]

 How much do you pay for property insurance in Florida?
 Here’s some good news. | Opinion